Where Are Michelin Tires Made?

 Since 2020, Michelin has made over $8 billion in sales in North America alone.
 With over 23,000 employees in 34 plants in North America, they get a lot of work done without going overseas.
 Today, they continue to manufacture tires for cars, aircraft, bicycles, motorcycles, and construction equipment.

-With so many manufacturing facilities in the US, it’s most likely the case that Michelin passenger tires purchased stateside were also made here.
+With so many manufacturing facilities in the US, it’s likely that Michelin passenger tires purchased stateside were also made here.
 But it’s always good to double-check.
 To find out where your Michelin tires were made, check the DOT code on the tire sidewall.
-It’s a series of numbers that gives you information on the tire’s origin and date of production.
+It’s a series of numbers that provides information about the tire’s origin and date of production.

-The plant code is a designator within the DOT that will tell you the location the tire was made.
+The plant code is a designator within the DOT that indicates the location where the tire was made.
 It will be the first set of letters/numbers after the “DOT.”
 See the photo below:

 https://danthetireman.com/blog/article/how-to-read-tire-date-codes-what-do-tire-dot-numbers-mean